slemonide/simple_jupyterhub/README.md

 To use without backups, simply do ` docker-compose up --build`.
 Make sure to setup `.env` file first!

+# Goals

+* setup a simple dockerized jupyterhub installation
+* share runnable/editable code in isolated environment with your collaborators
+* teach a class using runnable/editable code in isolated environments

 ## Disclaimer

 These instructions assume you are running Ubuntu.
 They will likely not be much different for any other GNU/Linux.